pypa/pipenv/docs/advanced.rst

 There is a subtle but very important distinction to be made between **applications** and **libraries**.
 This is a very common source of confusion in the Python community.

 Libraries provide reusable functionality to other libraries and applications (let's use the umbrella term **projects** here).
-They are required to work alongside other libraries, all with their own set of subdependencies.
+They are required to work alongside other libraries, all with their own set of sub-dependencies.
 They define **abstract dependencies**.
-To avoid version conflicts in subdependencies of different libraries within a project, libraries should never ever pin dependency versions.
+To avoid version conflicts in sub-dependencies of different libraries within a project, libraries should never ever pin dependency versions.
 Although they may specify lower or (less frequently) upper bounds, if they rely on some specific feature/fix/bug.
 Library dependencies are specified via ``install_requires`` in ``setup.py``.

 Libraries are ultimately meant to be used in some **application**.
 Applications are different in that they usually are not depended on by other projects.
-They are meant to be deployed into some specific environment and only then should the exact versions of all their dependencies and subdependencies be made concrete.
+They are meant to be deployed into some specific environment and only then should the exact versions of all their dependencies and sub-dependencies be made concrete.
 To make this process easier is currently the main goal of Pipenv.

 To summarize: